 I love the team over at IQ Power Tools for several reasons.
 First, their dry cut tile saw revolutionizes tile cutting.
 You should check it out if you haven’t seen one in action.
 Second, they seem to love numbers just as much as I do.
 Data-driven geeks of the world, unite!
-In an article discussing a better understanding of silica dust and Table 1 regulations, they break down how much is 50-micrograms of silica dust.
+In an article discussing a better understanding of silica dust and Table 1 regulations, they break down the OSHA PEL (Permissible Exposure Limits).
+More specifically, they talk about exactly how much is 50-micrograms of silica dust.
 They show how much dust you can potentially breathe in by making just one cut in a 60 mm (2.36″) paver.

 Just the Facts

 - Data comes from cutting a 2.36″ x 4″ paver